quiltdata/t4/docs/Technical Reference.md

 ### Advanced: publicly accessible search endpoint

-By default, Quilt bucket search is private and scoped to a single S3 bucket.
-Only authorized Quilt users may search.
-Search users can see extensive metadata on the objectsin your Quilt bucket. _Be cauitious when modifying search permissions_.
+By default, Quilt bucket search is only available to authorized Quilt users and is scoped to a single S3 bucket.
+Search users can see extensive metadata on the objectsin your Quilt bucket.
+Therefore _be cautious when modifying search permissions_.

 This section describes how to make your search endpoint available to anyone with valid AWS credentials.